vechain/validator-hub/README.md

 - Fork the Validator-Hub
 - Create a new branch
+- Choose the appropriate network folder (`main/`, `test/`, or `devnet/`) based on where your validator lives
-- Create your validator details and upload to the proper directory
+- Create your validator details and upload to the proper network directory
 - Make the pull request

 Ref: